ahmadalwareh/Python_Interview_Questions/questions/General Questions.md

 In Python, polymorphism refers to the ability of a function or method to behave differently depending on the data type of the arguments passed to it.

 Polymorphism is a key feature of object-oriented programming (OOP) and allows you to write code that is more flexible and reusable.
-It allows you to define a function or method that can accept different types of arguments and perform different actions based on the type of the arguments.
+It allows you to define a function or method that can accept different types of arguments and perform different actions based on the type of arguments.

 There are two main ways to implement polymorphism in Python:

-1. Method overloading: This is the ability to define multiple methods with the same name but different signatures (i.e., different number or types of arguments).
+1. **Method overloading**: This is the ability to define multiple methods with the same name but different signatures (i.e., a different number or types of arguments).
 Python does not have native support for method overloading, so you have to use function overloading techniques to achieve this.

-2. Method overriding: This is the ability to define a method in a subclass that has the same name and signature as a method in the superclass, but with different behavior.
+2. **Method overriding**: This is the ability to define a method in a subclass that has the same name and signature as a method in the superclass, but with different behavior.
 Method overriding is a key feature of OOP and allows you to customize the behavior of a method in a subclass to suit the needs of the subclass.

 Here is an example of polymorphism using method overriding in Python: